tdebruyn/photo_organizer/README.md

 * Improve look and ergonomy
 * Error handling
 * Tests
-* Clean code (I'm not a developer, just writing this tool because I couldn't find existing one on the market)
+* Clean code (I'm not a developer, just writing this tool because I couldn't find existing one)

 Usage:
 At the current stage, if you don't know how to install a python package, the tool is not ready for you to use yet.